zixuan1208/zixuan/_pages/about.md

 ---

 Hello, I'm Zixuan He, a fourth-year student at Nanjing University of Finance and Economics majoring in Computer Science and Technology (B.S.), advised by [Prof. Lei Zhang](https://xueshu.baidu.com/scholarID/CN-BK73TEKJ).
 My research interests are in machine learning, deep learning, computer vision, multimodality, and applications to autonomous driving.
 Currently, I am doing research on multimodal field of speech-to-motion in terms of 3d.
 For my CV, please refer to [CV](ZixuanHe.pdf).
+**I am actively looking for Phd/RA position, please contact me if you think I am a good fit.**

 Awards